haiwera-silk-cd/magento-devdocs/guides/v2.1/install-gde/docker/docker-phpstorm-test.md

 3. Right-click the name of the test.
 4. From the pop-up menu, click **Run &lt;test name>**.

-	For example, the following figure shows how to run the SearchDataTest.
+	例如， the following figure shows how to run the SearchDataTest.

 	![Run a sample unit test]({{ site.magentourl }}/common/images/install_docker_php-storm_unit-searchdata.png)